Best Fashion Companies To Work For

 If you don’t have a LinkedIn profile yet or you haven’t updated it for a while, it’s time to create one or refresh yours.
 Take advantage of the summer to learn how to use it to the fullest.

-Do you know that fashion recruiters use LinkedIn not only to post job offers but also to search for candidates directly?
+Did you know that fashion recruiters use LinkedIn not only to post job offers but also to search for candidates directly?
 LinkedIn works as a search engine.
-Therefore, the more a profile is set correctly, the first it appears in the search results (AKA the more chances you have to get discovered by recruiters and land a new job).
-Plus it’s your best career ally: it’s in fact the place to network, do your research about a company and the people working there, build your personal branding, receive work proposals, and find jobs at the same time.
+If your profile is set correctly, it will be among the top to appear in the search results.
+This will give you more chances you have to get discovered by recruiters and land a new job.
+What’s more, LinkedIn is the perfect place to network, do your research about a company and find people working there, build your personal branding, receive work proposals, and find jobs at the same time.
+It’s your best career-ally.

 Total